Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Lotka-Volterra model

 where $s(f)$ represents frequency-dependent selection.
 We see that $s(f)$ is linear in $f$.
 To better interpret the above result, we note that $s(f)$ is in fact the difference between the growth rates between the mutant and the parent at frequency $f$.
-The initial difference, which is also called the invasion fitness difference, is $s(f_0)$ and plays the same role as the selection coefficient $s$ in classic population genetics.
-Therefore, it is useful to rewrite $s(f)$ as a linear function in $f$ involving $s(f_0)$:
+The difference $s(f=0)$ is also the invasion fitness of the mutant $s_\mathrm{inv}$ and plays the same role as the selection coefficient $s$ in classic population genetics.
+Therefore, it is useful to rewrite $s(f)$ as a linear function in $f$ involving $s_\mathrm{inv}$:

 where

 and